-Everyone has heard the horror stories involving supervolcanoes exploding in the near future or meteor impacts and asteroid-Earth collisions one day wiping out all terrestrial life on Earth, but what about the potential disasters few people talk about over drinks at a bar?
+Everyone has heard the horror stories involving supervolcanoes exploding, meteor impacts, and asteroid-Earth collisions one day wiping out all terrestrial life on Earth, but what about the potential disasters few people talk about over drinks at a bar?
 The lesser publicized end of the world scenarios?
 And just how realistic are they actually?
-(I know some of you have been on my case about Nibiru, but that is 100% mythical.
+(I know some of you have been on my case about Nibiru but that is 100% mythical.
 I’ve already addressed this issue).
-Here’s a short but sobering list of some recent cataclysmic causes of the end of the world I heard about recently.
-Some sound more probable than others, but all are morbidly fascinating.
+Here’s a short but sobering list of some possibly cataclysmic causes of the end of the world.
+Some sound more probable than others but all are morbidly fascinating.

 Verneshots – realistic, but unlikely to end the world

 In the event that a volcanic eruption is caused by a phenomenal buildup of gas, particularly carbon dioxide, deep beneath the surface of the earth a hefty volume of rock and life-seeking missiles of geological material could be launched into the air.
 It is possible that the gas could be pressurised enough to force the rock from the crust and mantle into what’s known as a sub-orbital trajectory.
 This is when the path of the object passes through the atmosphere of the Earth but does not go high enough to escape the gravitational pull of the Earth entirely.
 The rock will plummet back to Earth and possibly reach terminal velocity, depending of course on the altitude achieved and the weight and volume of the rock etc. Still exceptionally hot from the volcano it was just spat out from this will result in a fire and brimstone situation involving molten rock falling from the sky and hitting the Earth at cataclysmic speeds.